FIFO jobs are a different kind of career path.

 Maritime roles may require documents such as seafarer credentials, STCW training, medical certificates, passport validity, or specialized offshore safety training.

-The lifestyle can be demanding, but some workers like the structure: work hard during the rotation, then have a longer break.
+The lifestyle can be demanding, but some workers like the structure.

 Not every FIFO job is a technical role.